Female Fertility

 What is the AMH Test?

-When you’re born, you have a certain lifetime supply of eggs.
-The older you get, the more this supply slowly decreases in quality and quantity.
-The AMH blood test measures how many eggs you have remaining & what age menopause will be.
+When we are born, we’re born with a supply of eggs.
+The older you get, the more this supply decreases in quantity and quality.
+The AMH blood test measures how many eggs you have remaining and what age menopause will be.

-Whatever your AMH test score, there’s no guarantee you’ll fall pregnant.
-It’s only a gauge for your ovarian reserve (quantity), and it can’t tell us anything about your egg quality.
-Egg quality decreases with age, and sadly we can’t test or measure egg quality.
+The AMH test gives us a gauge for your ovarian reserve (quantity) but unfortunately can’t tell us about your egg quality.
+Egg quality decreases with age but we cannot test or measure egg quality.
+We know that egg quality decreases with age, but sadly there is no test to measure egg quality.

 Endometriosis